It’s undeniable that Illinois has its own vibrant culture, ranging from unique Illinois slang words and phrases to exclusive customs!

 12. Alligator Pear – Another Name For An Avocado:

 The alligator pear may not be a commonly used term, but it is native to Illinois slang.
-It is generally used as an alternate title for the beloved avocado.

 Nowadays, many people enjoy avocados as nutrient-rich snacks or refreshing components in salads and sandwiches – little do they know they are consuming Illinois slang!

-So if you ever hear someone refer to their avocado as an Alligator Pear, now you know where the term originates!
+So, if you ever hear someone refer to their avocado as an Alligator Pear, now you know where the term originates!

 13. Sweet Tea – A Type Of Iced Tea:

 Sweet tea is an American favorite, especially in the South and Midwest.
-It’s so popular that Illinoisans have developed their slang term: shlurp.

 This Illinois refers to a sip of cold sweet tea enjoyed on a hot day – the perfect way to quench your thirst!

 Sweet tea is made with black or green tea that is soaked in hot water and left to cool.
-Sugar or honey is added after it has cooled.

 From barbecues at the park to Sunday morning church services, sweet tea can be found throughout much of the United States – and in Illinois, it’s sure to be called shlurp!